fbpx Skip to Content

 Fungal diseases

-Anthracnose is an umbrella term used for the array of fungal diseases that attack Dieffenbachia plants.
+Anthracnose is an umbrella term used for fungal diseases that attack Dieffenbachia plants.

-The greatest culprit is the Colletotrichum gloeosporioides fungus, which can be identified through the brown spots that form on this plant’s leaves.
+The greatest culprit is the Colletotrichum gloeosporioides fungus, which can be identified through the brown spots on this plant’s leaves.

-The brown spots can spread quite extensively, reaching up to 2 inches in diameter.
-They may either be circular or oval in shape.
+The brown spots can spread extensively, reaching up to 2 inches in diameter.
+They may either be circular or oval.
 There should also be some tiny black dots in the brown spots.

 The primary cause of fungal issues is improper watering.
-Whether you’ve planted your dumb cane in a container or in the garden, be sure to water at the soil level instead of using a sprinkler or mister.
+Whether you’ve planted your dumb cane in a container or the garden, water at the soil level instead of using a sprinkler or mister.
 This way, you don’t end up watering excessively.

-In case your plant is already showing signs, prune the affected areas and dispose of them.
-You may also want to cut back on the amount of nitrogen you’re applying and look for an organic pesticide tailored for dumb canes.
+If your plant already shows signs, prune the affected areas and dispose of them.
+You may also want to cut back on the nitrogen you’re applying and look for an organic pesticide tailored for dumb canes.

 Bacterial infections

-There are three main types of bacteria that can attack your Reflector, namely:
+Three main types of bacteria can attack your Reflector, namely:

 All three cause leaf spots and blight, which can wreak havoc on your dumb cane’s leaves and stems.